ethersphere/swarm/README.md

 ### Vendored Dependencies

 All dependencies are tracked in the `vendor` directory.
 We use `go mod` to manage depenedencies, except for `go mod vendor` command.
-Vendoring is done by Makefile rule `make vendor` which additionally copies cgo dependencies into `vendor` directory from go modules cache.
+Vendoring is done by Makefile rule `make vendor` which uses `go mod vendor` and additionally copies cgo dependencies into `vendor` directory from go modules cache.

 If you want to add a new dependency, run `GO111MODULE=on go get <import-path>`, vendor it `make vednor`, then commit the result.